Electricity sector in China: Wind power

 With its large land mass and long coastline, China has exceptional wind resources: it is estimated China has about 2,380 GW of exploitable capacity on land and 200 GW on the sea.
-At the end of 2021 there was 329 GW of Wind power in China proving 655,000 gigawatt-hours (GWh) of wind electricity to the grid This contrast with the 114 GW of electricity generating capacity installed in China in 2014 (although capacity of wind power is not on par with capacity of nuclear power).
+At the end of 2021 there was 329 GW of wind power in China providing 655,000 gigawatt-hours (GWh) of wind electricity to the grid.
+This contrasts with the 114 GW of electricity generating capacity installed in China in 2014 (although capacity of wind power is not on par with capacity of nuclear power).
 In 2011, China's plan was to have 100 GW of wind power capacity by the end of 2015, with an annual wind generation of 190 terawatt-hours (TWh).

 China has identified wind power as a key growth component of the country's economy.

 Nuclear power

 In terms of nuclear power generation, China will advance from a moderate development strategy to an accelerating development strategy.
 Nuclear power will play an even more important role in China's future power development.
 Especially in the developed coastal areas with heavy power loads, nuclear power will become the backbone of the power structure there.
 As of February 2023, China has 55 plants with 57 GW of power in operation, 22 under construction with 24 GW and more than 70 planned with 88 GW.
 About 5% of electricity in the country is due to nuclear energy.

 These plants generated 417 TWh of electricity in 2022.

 This percentage is expected to double every 10 years for several decades out.
 Plans are for 200 GW installed by 2030 which will include a large shift to Fast Breeder reactor and 1500 GW by the end of this century.